“They work you hard — they really do. You’re up early, you have to wash yourself, get dressed. But what they do absolutely works.” –Judy

 While there is always swelling after any surgery, including around a breathing tube, it often isn’t severe.
 In Judy’s case, the swelling after her second surgery was so severe that she wasn’t able to breathe when they removed the breathing tube.
 An emergency tracheostomy enabled Judy to breathe again.
 Unable to swallow, she got a feeding tube a few days later.

 Temporarily unable to speak or swallow, Judy was transferred to UPMC Rehabilitation Institute for inpatient rehab at UPMC Montefiore.

 During her two-week stay at UPMC Montefiore, Judy’s recovery progressed.
 Her inpatient rehab included speech, physical, and occupational therapy which tested both her mental and physical strength.

 “Carla, Ari, and Gabby were just lifesavers in rehab — they were wonderful,” recalls Judy.
 Carla J. Maiolini, MA/CCC-SLP, CBIS, was by Judy’s side daily as she learned to breathe, speak, and swallow again.
 Carla helped Judy perform tongue depressor drills and hand/chin exercises to teach her how to swallow.
 She even accompanied Judy to many difficult swallowing test.
 The first didn’t go so well but, after more practice, the second was a success.

-Meanwhile, Centers for Rehab Services (CRS) physical therapist Ari Silbermann helped Judy walk on her own and increase her strength, and CRS occupational therapist Gabby Mickey helped Judy perform activities of daily living.
+Meanwhile, UPMC Rehabiliation Institute outpatient rehabilitation physical therapist Ari Silbermann helped Judy walk on her own and increase her strength.
+Occupational therapist Gabby Mickey helped Judy perform activities of daily living.